virot/powershellYK/Docs/Commands/Get-YubikeyOTP.md

 ```

 ## DESCRIPTION
-Command to retrive information about the Yubikey OTP configuration.
+Command to retrive information about the YubiKey OTP configuration.
 As the Yubikey OTP does not allow information about what the slots are confgured to contain, this is not listed.

 ## EXAMPLES